 Once we were back from the whale watching trip, we had lunch in the little town, it kind of reminded me of a coastal town in the UK like Dymchurch or something, but with nicer weather!
 After lunch, start driving back toward Christchurch.
 So, Christchurch was probably my least favourite place in New Zealand, as it just felt a bit industrial and didn’t feel like it had as much to offer as the other places we visited, so we only stayed overnight as my friend was flying out of Christchurch airport back to the UK in the morning.
 However, we stayed overnight in an old prison that has been converted into a hostel, which was really cool.

 DAY TWELVE – LAKE TEKAPO

 Today you can get up and head back towards Queenstown, to Lake Tekapo.
-From Lake Tekapo, you can visit the beautiful fields of Lupins (late November to February), hike Mount John, hike the Cowan Hills Walkway, and even spend the evening stargazing at the dark sky reserve.
+From Lake Tekapo, you can visit the beautiful fields of Lupins (late November to February)!
+You can also hike Mount John, or the Cowan Hills Walkway.
+Finally, spend the evening stargazing at the dark sky reserve.